contao/docs-archive/api/hooks/activateRecipient.md

 # activateRecipient

 The `activateRecipient` hook is triggered when a new newsletter recipient is added.
 It passes the e-mail address, the recipient IDs and the channel IDs as argument and does not expect a return value.

-It is available from version 2.8.RC1.
+> **Tag** Available from version 2.8.0-RC1.

 ## Parameters

 1. *string* `$strEmail`

-	the newsletter recipient's email address
+    The newsletter recipient's email address.

 2. *array* `$arrRecipients`

     <span class="undocumented">please add a description for this parameter</span>

 3. *array* `$arrChannels`

     <span class="undocumented">please add a description for this parameter</span>

 ## Example

 ```php
 <?php